andres-garcia-alves/math-gauss-jordan-method/README.md

 # Gauss-Jordan Method

 An implementacion of Gauss-Jordan method to solve systems of linear equations, developed in Python/Numpy.

+&nbsp;

-This is the first public release of this proyect.
+This is the first public release of this project.
+Developed for subject 'Taller de Lenguajes II', at CAECE University, Buenos Aires, Argentina.

-If you want, please send me your feedback about this app: andres.garcia.alves@gmail.com
+Please send me your feedback about this app: andres.garcia.alves@gmail.com